Fanfic / Superwomen of Eva 2: Amazing Amazon

 - Off Screen Moment Of Awesome: Asuka somehow manages to defeat an undead minotaur with her bare hands and claim one of its horns as a trophy.
 Although we don't get to see how she pulls this off, a later reveal gives us a pretty good idea.

-- Outside Context Hero: Wonder Girl, which is neatly summed up by Gendo as he narrowly reins in a Villainous Breakdown.
+- Outside-Context Problem: Wonder Girl, which is neatly summed up by Gendo as he narrowly reins in a Villainous Breakdown.

 Gendo: "I have hundreds upon hundreds of contingency plans, Sensei.
 If every member of SEELE is simultaneously assassinated, and the UN General Assembly starts to look much more closely at NERV and the monies that go to it, I have a plan for that.
 If the United States decides to nationalize the Evangelions being built on its soil and attack the other NERV branches, I have a plan for that.
 If Belgium declares war on NERV, I have a plan for that, too.
 What I do not have a plan for is a situation where a girl with the strength of hundreds of men shows up, and monsters out of ancient works of fiction follow."